BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/qdtLhIA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Congratulations, hopefully it is installed with no errors!
+This screen shows that osTicket has installed with no errors.
+Now, all that has to be done is some installation clean-up.
 </p>
 <br />
 </p>